The Palm Beaches of Florida: Points of Interest From A to Z

 G: Gardens Mall

-The Palm Beaches premier mall, The Gardens Mall, is a privately owned two-story shopping emporium that is second to none.
+The premier mall of the Palm Beaches is The Gardens Mall, is a privately owned two-story shopping emporium that is second to none.
 Beautiful mall displays, attractive decor, and wide, open-air spaces make this shopping mecca a stellar place to not only shop and eat, but also to walk indoors and exercise.
 The mall offers a concierge program where one can text (561-440-4440) for any help they may need while at the mall.
 Anchor stores are Bloomingdale’s, Nordstrom, Saks Fifth Avenue, and Macy’s.

 H: Harbourside Place

-This outdoor shopping, waterfront dining, and entertainment complex (with live music at the complex pavilion) are joined by the Wyndham Grand Jupiter Hotel.
+Harbourside Place offers outdoor shopping, waterfront dining, and an impressive entertainment complex (with live music at the complex pavilion) in Jupiter, Florida.
+The Wyndham Grand Jupiter Hotel joins the mall.
 It features popular boutique shops and tasty restaurants, such as Calaveras Cantina (upscale Mexican and fantastic margaritas) and The Woods (a swanky sports bar/grill owned by golf great, Tiger Woods).
 Unwind with Yoga on the Waterfront and don’t miss the weekly farmers’ market.

 I: International Polo Season